-Motor vehicles and general equipment - 20% per annum Computer equipment pre 2014-15 - 33% per annum Computer equipment 2015 onwards - 20% per annum Furniture and fittings - 10% per annum
+Motor vehicles and general equipment - 20% per annum

+Computer equipment - 20% per annum

+Furniture and fittings - 10% per annum

 Capital equipment is depreciated on a straight-line basis over its remaining useful economic life in accordance with this policy.

 Equipment acquired during the merger with Cadbury College was assessed as having a fair value at 31 October 2018 of £110,000.
 The assets, including fixtures and fittings and IT equipment, are in use post-merger and as such it has been deemed that associated future economic benefits of these assets are realisable.
 The useful economic life of these assets was reassessed at the point of merger and assets are depreciated in line with the depreciation policies outlined above.